microsoft/promptflow/docs/how-to-guides/tune-prompts-with-variants.md

 ::::

-After the variant run is created, you can evaluate the variant run with a evaluation flow, just like you evalute a standard flow run.
+After the variant run is created, you can evaluate the variant run with a evaluation flow, just like you evaluate a standard flow run.

 ## Next steps